 Municipality urban service company is responsible for waste collecting and waste management but since it is a public service company, the service is insufficient and ineffective.
-2 # of households to dispose waste Only when garbage disposal service ha - in river, creek, or sea 3 # of households to burn or bury 551 households (burns tires, clothing, 130 households - waste shoes etc.)
+2 # of households to dispose waste Only when garbage disposal service has not come on time - 2 # of households to hump on hump EE1 households (huma times alothing 120 households 3 # of nousenoids to burn or bury 551 nousenoids (burns tires, clothing, 150 nousenoids - waste shoes etc.) 0 N 9 Natural assats protocted or rehabilitated